Skip to contents

 Plotting Functions

-Finally, eyetools contains two plot_* functions, plot_seq() and plot_spatial().
+Finally, eyetools contains plot_* functions, plot_seq() plot_spatial(), and plot_AOI_growth().
 These functions are not designed to accommodate multi-participant data and work best with single trials.

 plot_seq() is a tool for visualising the timecourse of raw data over a single trial.
 If data from multiple trials are present, then a single trial will be sampled at random.
 Alternatively, the trial_number can be specified.
 Data can be plotted across the whole trial, or can be split into bins to present distinct plots for each time window.